perfsonar/docs/psconfig_intro.rst

 Introduction
 ============

 **pSConfig** is a *template* framework for describing and configuring a *topology* of *tasks*.
-If you manage more than one perfSONAR host (or participate in a distributed community of perfSONAR measurement hosts), it can quickly become unwieldy to manually configure the tests you want to run at each location.
-It can further become difficult to maintain and configure visualization components to display results of the measurements. pSConfig is the perfSONAR component that assists with the management of multiple nodes.
+If you manage more than one perfSONAR host (or participate in a distributed community of perfSONAR measurement hosts), the following configuration tasks can quickly become unwieldy:

+    #. **Scheduling the tasks** you want to run at each location.
+    #. **Maintaining visualization components** to display results of the measurements from multiple hosts

+pSConfig assists with these challenges by providing tools to automate each of the configuration tasks listed above.

 Concepts and Terminology
 ========================